google/WebFundamentals/src/content/en/resources/markdown-syntax.md

       <figcaption>This caption should be used to describe the image.</figcaption>
     </figure>

-Note: Optimized images are served automatically, simply provide a 2x version, and the server will do the rest.
+Note: Optimized images are served automatically only for `index.yaml` pages, simply provide a 2x version, and the server will do the rest.

 You can apply `class="screenshot"` to an image to give it a border that offsets it from nearby text.
 This is typically used for screenshots that have